Resources

 A Patient's Guide to Blood Transfusion

-This document provides written information regarding the benefits, risks, and alternatives of transfusion of blood products (including red blood cells, plasma, platelets, or others) collected from the patient (autologous) or another person.
-This material serves as a supplement to the discussion you have with your physician.
-It is important that you fully understand this information, so please read this document thoroughly.
-If you have any questions regarding the procedure, ask your physician prior to consenting to receive a transfusion.
+This document provides written information regarding the benefits, risks, and alternatives of transfusion of blood products, including red blood cells, plasma, platelets, or other products, collected from a patient or someone who is not the patient.
+This material serves as a supplement to the discussions you have with your physician.
+It is important that you fully understand and read the document thoroughly.
+If you have any questions about transfusion ask your physician before consenting to receiving blood or blood products.

 Information about the treatment

-Transfusions of blood products are provided to increase the amount of blood components in your body when they are below a reasonable level for your health.
-The transfusion may be made up of red blood cells, plasma, platelets or other specialized products made from blood.
-Your physician will decide on the right amount and type of blood product based on your medical condition or diagnosis.
+Transfusions of blood products are given to increase the amount of blood components in your body when they may be too low for your wellbeing.
+The transfusion may be red blood cells, plasma, platelets or other specialized products from blood.
+Your physician will decide on the amount and type of blood product based on your medical condition or diagnosis.

 Potential benefits of the treatment

-Transfusion of blood products may be necessary to correct low levels of blood components in your body, and may also make you feel better.
-In some cases, failure to receive transfusion(s) may result in death.
+Transfusion of blood products may be necessary to correct low levels of blood components in your body.
+In some cases, failure to receive transfusion(s) can have a negative impact on your health, up to and including a serious outcome like dying.

 Risks of the treatment